K0K0SHA/Project_Euler/solutions/level_1_multiples_of_3_and_5/notes.md

 * use a loop to find multiples of 3 and 5, adding them to the data struct
 * remove all duplicates from the data struct
 * summate all members of the struct (the multiples of 3 and 5)

+## CHALLENGE MASTERY
+Once this challenge is completed in Python, Lua, Java, C++, C, Javascript, and Go, the final mastery challenge is to allow the variation of not only upper limit N, but the factors.
+In other words, modify the code to work with an entire struct (array, list, set, whatever) of factors.